 CPE is pastoral, focusing on putting an individual’s theology into practice.
 Some describe CPE as “doing” theology versus “learning” theology.
 Depending on the particular CPE program, participants bring to their work a graduate degree in theology, work toward such a degree, or sufficient theological background to do pastoral ministry.

 Above all CPE is adult learning.
-A unit of CPE is “at least 400 hours combining no less than 100 hours of structured group and individual education with supervised clinical practice in ministry” (ACPE).
+Students write their own learning goals based on their self-awareness of strengths and weaknesses in ministry and consultation with their group and supervisor.
+Education is tailored to the personal and professional interests of the group.
+A unit of CPE is “400 hours combining a minimum of 100 hours of structured group and individual education with a minimum of 250 hours of supervised clinical practice in spiritual care.”
+(ACPE).

 Most national certifying bodies require a minimum of four accredited units of CPE prior to application for chaplain certification.
 For certification information consider the following:

 - National Association of Catholic Chaplains (NACC)

 CPE units taken at St. Vincent are recognized by all of these certifying bodies.

 St. Vincent has offered Clinical Pastoral Education (CPE) since 1991 through accreditation by: